 The Jenny Craig weight loss program is a successful weight loss method which has been around for years.
 Jenny Craig is not only a diet with pre-packaged foods, it has two very important other components which are nutritional support and counseling and exercise (see reference 1).
-Instead of paying high prices for Jenny Craig foods and counseling, you can save a lot of money by making your own diet similar to Jenny Craig, at home.
+Instead of paying high prices for Jenny Craig foods and counseling, you can save a lot of money by making your own diet similar to Jenny Craig, at home and enlisting the help of a calorie counter app.

 Steps to Making Your Jenny Craig Diet